deifyed/dotfiles/README.md

 ### Structure
-Aliases go in in ~/.balias
+Aliases go in in ~/.aliases

-Functions go in ~/.bfunctions
+Functions go in ~/.functions

+./infect.sh to push all unpushed files out into the system